 Online Shopping Scams To Watch Out For

-E-commerce, or the buying and selling of products online, has been growing exponentially for years and is only continuing to grow.
-This year, and in the years to come, it is ever-important for people to purchase products online without ever having to go into a store.
-According to Forbes, 23% of retail purchases will occur online by 2027.
+E-commerce, or the buying and selling of products online, has been growing exponentially for years and that trend is expected to continue.
+According to Forbes, 23% of all retail purchases will occur online by 2027.
 The more online shopping takes place, the more we see online shopping scams growing as well.
-Let’s go through a few online shopping scams that you should be on the lookout for as you shop online.
+Below you can review some of the most common online shopping scams that you should be on the lookout for as you shop online.

 Amazon Service Fraud Scam

-In this ruse, a scammer posing as an Amazon representative will call a target to notify them about an alleged problem with their Amazon Prime account.
-The victim is prompted to download a tool on their computer or mobile device, which usually turns out to be malware.
-That “tool” will give the scammer remote access to “help them resolve the problem” at hand.
+In this scam, a scammer posing as an Amazon representative will call a target to notify them about an alleged problem with their Amazon Prime account.
+The victim is prompted to download an app or tool on their computer or mobile device, which usually turns out to be malware.
+This will give the scammer remote access to “help them resolve the problem” at hand.

 If they comply, the victim will be vulnerable to the hacker and any information stored on that device.

-The scammer may instruct the target to log onto their banking account, supposedly so the scammer can compensate the target for their time.
+The scammer may even instruct the target to log onto their financial accounts, supposedly so the scammer can compensate the target for their time.
 Unfortunately, doing this will give the scammer direct access to the victim’s accounts.

 Phishing Emails